 When a potted plant is kept near the window , its stem bends in a certain direction.
 Explain this observation.

 A plastic bag is tied around the stem of a plant.
 After sometime you observed water droplets in the bag.
-What is the reason for this.
+What is the reason for this?
 Explain.

 Diagram Based Question